xinyang-liu-xl/site/_pages/about.md

   - /about.html
 ---

 Hello, welcome to my page!
-I am a PhD candidate in [Industrial Engineering](https://ise.illinois.edu/graduate/degrees-and-programs/phd-industrial-engineering) at University of Illinois at Urbana Champaign, Industrial & Enterprise Systems Department.
+I am a PhD candidate in [Industrial Engineering](https://ise.illinois.edu/graduate/degrees-and-programs/phd-industrial-engineering) at University of Illinois at Urbana Champaign, Industrial & Enterprise Systems Department with a statistics minor.
+I'm advised by Professor [Pingfeng Wang](https://ise.illinois.edu/directory/profile/pingfeng).
+Previously, I received my bachelor's degree in [Industrial Engineering](https://www.ie.tsinghua.edu.cn/eng) from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2018.

 ### Research Interest
- My research focuses on data-driven decision making with uncertainty.
-I am seeking to provide both methodologies and practical solutions combining tools and concepts from optimization, machine learning, and statistics.
-From an applications perspective, my research focuses on supply chain management and retail operations.
-As a part of it, I actively collaborate with industrial partners in e-commerce.
+ My research focuses on design for sustainability and its integration with lifecycle decisions (e.g., maintenance, inventory management, remanufacturing).
+Leveraging tools and concepts from optimization, predictive modeling, and uncertainty quantification, I’m seeking to provide methodologies and practical solutions to achieve sustainability goals in a closed‑loop supply chain.

 * Learning for Optimization
 * Supply Chain Management